Zucchini Boat Shepherd’s Pie Recipe

 • 1/2 teaspoon thyme

-• 1 bag (22 ounce) frozen mashed potatoes
+• 1 (22 ounce) bag frozen mashed potatoes

 How to Make these Zucchini Boat Shepherd’s Pies

-zucchini boats filled with shepherd s pie
+stuffed zucchini boats shepherd s pie

 Zucchini Boat Shepherd’s Pies Substitutions and Variations